Contemporary knowledge about God, Evolution, and the meaning of human life.

 … So, we agreed that the main chakra is anahata.
 And that the Straight Path is the Path of love for the Creation and the Creator.
 And if through our love for the Creation we have mastered the function of Love (with a capital letter) — then we can fall in love with the Creator too.
 Thanks to this love we merge with Him in the end.

-If we have made at least initial steps on this Path (namely if we have developed ourselves as spiritual hearts), then it is simple to develop further.
-Then we learn to be more subtle and more large spiritual hearts.
+If we have made at least initial steps on this Path (namely, if we have developed ourselves as spiritual hearts), then it is simple to develop further.
+Then we learn to be subtler and larger spiritual hearts.

 How can we grow?
 For this purpose we have to find some forms that we can fill with ourselves (as spiritual hearts).
 They can be “cocoons” of strong, powerful, subtle trees of different biological species.
 In our region, they are poplars, pines, birches, spruces.
 I mean some particular plants which can be called plants of power; that is, this concerns only certain specimens, not the entire biological species.